JBBQ: Japanese Bias Benchmark for Analyzing Social Biases in Large Language Models: Dataset Creation

 \section{Dataset Creation}

-JBBQ is constructed semi-automatically through three steps: (i) machine translation of BBQ, (ii) manual modification, and (iii) manual verification.
-We first briefly introduce the original BBQ dataset and then describe our data creation method.
+JBBQ was constructed semi-automatically \final{in two steps: (i) machine translation of BBQ templates and manual modification for Japanese templates, and (ii) manual filtering and adding Japanese templates}.
+We begin by briefly introducing the original BBQ dataset, then we describe our data creation method.